CaelusRocketry/website/packages/web/README.md

 # Website

+The front-end of Project Caelus' website, built with Gatsby.

 ## Technologies

 - [Gatsby](https://www.gatsbyjs.org/): "Gatsby is a free and open source framework based on React that helps developers build blazing fast websites and apps."